natalieagus/50002/docs/ProblemSet/l_memory_hierarchy.md

 1. Explain why the miswiring doesn’t affect the operation of the machine.
 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-	Since the Beta reverses the order of the 30 bit address in the same manner for each memory access, the Beta will use the same reversed address to access a particular memory location for both stores and loads.
+	Since the Beta reverses the order of the 30 bit address in a **consistent** manner for all memory access related instructions, it will **still** be able to utilise the **reversed** address as per normal.
 Thus, the operation of the machine will not be affected. </p></div><br>

 2. The student now replaces the memory in his miswired $$\beta$$ with a supposedly higher performance unit that contains both a fast fully associative cache and the same memory as before.
 The reversed wiring still exists between the $$\beta$$ and this new unit.
 To his surprise, the new unit does not significantly improve the performance of his machine.
 In desperation, the student then fixes the reversal of his address lines and the machine’s performance improves tremendously. **Explain why this happens.**
 	<div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
-	Caches take advantage of locality of reference by reading in an entire block of related data at one time, thereby reducing main memory accesses.
+	Caches take advantage of **locality of reference** by reading in an entire block of related data at one time, thereby reducing main memory accesses.
 By reversing the order of the 30 bit address, locality of the memory addresses is disrupted.
-The low-order bits that would normally place related data close to one another are instead the high-order bits and related data is more spread out through the main memory.
+The low-order bits that would normally place related data close to one another are instead the high-order bits and related data is more **spread** out through the main memory.
 This reduction in locality reduces cache performance significantly.
 When the student fixes the address line reversal problem, locality of the memory is restored, and the cache can perform as intended
 	</p></div><br>